John O. Meusebach

-John O. Meusebach (May 26, 1812 – May 27, 1897), born Otfried Hans Freiherr von Meusebach, was at first a Prussian bureaucrat, later an American farmer and politician who served in the Texas Senate, District 22.
+John O. Meusebach (born Otfried Hans Freiherr von Meusebach; May 26, 1812 – May 27, 1897) was a Prussian-born American bureaucrat and politician who served in Texas Senate, District 22.

 Early years

-John O. Meusebach was born May 26, 1812, in Dillenburg, Duchy of Nassau, to Baron Karl Hartwig Gregor von Meusebach, a judge solicitor, and Ernestine von Meusebach née von Witzleben.
+Meusebach was born May 26, 1812, in Dillenburg, Duchy of Nassau, to Baron Karl Hartwig Gregor von Meusebach, a judge solicitor, and Ernestine von Meusebach née von Witzleben.
 He was the namesake of brother Orfried Isador (1806–1808) who died young.
 He had two older sisters, Ludowine and Caroline, and a younger brother Carl Bernhard.
 The children grew up in a home filled with music.
 Mother Ernestine was a pianist, and the family enjoyed entertaining visitors with the singing of poems, folk songs and hymns.
 The elder Meusebach, a poet himself, took delight in collecting German folk music and literature.

 As an adult, Meusebach stood 6 foot 2 inches tall with reddish-blonde hair.
 Waco Indians near New Braunfels called him Ma-be-quo-si-to-mu, (Chief with the burning hair of the head).
 Penateka Comanche Chief Ketemoczy (Katemcy) named him El Sol Colorado (The Red Sun).